StefanoGalata/SeamlessCameraTransition/README.md

 # SeamlessCameraTransition
-Seamless camera transition system from gameplay to sequence/cutscene in UE4
+Seamless camera transition system from gameplay to sequence/cutscene in UE4 made in full blueprint